 In 1988, a pioneering surgeon made medical headlines after making only a 10mm incision in which he inserted a laparoscope (or miniature camera) into a patient’s abdomen and removed a gall bladder.
 The patient recovered in days, rather than weeks or months.
 If this patient had undergone traditional surgical procedures of the day in which a large incision was necessary to open up the abdominal cavity, her pain, recovery, and risk of complications would have been much greater.

 Evidence has proven that by using less invasive routes, patients are able to return to normal activities more rapidly.
 They also experience less pain, bleeding, and infection, and a much shorter hospital stay.
-For common surgeries such as ovarian cyst removal or evaluation of endometriosis, laparoscopy affords many benefits to the patient when compared to a laparotomy (surgery using a large incision).
-Not only do these procedures usually provide equivalent outcomes to traditional “open” surgery (which sometimes require a large incision), but minimally invasive procedures (using small incisions) offers these significant benefits as well:
+For common surgeries such as ovarian cyst removal or evaluation of endometriosis, laparoscopy affords many benefits.

 While minimally invasive surgery may not be right for every woman in every surgical situation, it has been proven an effective alternative to traditional open surgery for the treatments of endometriosis, fibroids, abnormal bleeding, endometrial polyps, mullerian anomalies and ovarian cysts.